 The type of card reader used can also affect the cost of a key card door lock system.
-Some key card readers will have more features and security capabilities than others, such as support for multiple credential types or built-in video cameras, which can add to the cost.
+Some key card readers will have more features and security capabilities than others, such as support for multiple credential types or built-in video IP security cameras, which can add to the cost.
 Depending on the security level required, prices can vary greatly.

 Another factor influencing the key card door entry system cost is the number of key cards needed for personnel and any third parties who require regular access.
 The cost of the physical cards and the administrative costs associated with their issuance will need to be factored into the system’s overall operation budget.

 When installing a key card entry system, software requirements should be considered.
 Newer systems require different software than legacy systems, which often necessitates upgrades that can get expensive when setting up a hybrid solution.
 Even when installing a completely new key card access system, the software needs to be sourced and set up, which can add to the cost.